 Located in Tayabas City, the Minor Basilica of St. Michael the Archangel is the biggest Roman Catholic Church in the entire Province of Quezon.
-Tourists who visits Tayabas, whether secular or Catholic, come to see this uniquely designed Basilica that was constructed during the Spanish colonial era.
+Tourists who visit Tayabas, whether secular or Catholic, come to see this uniquely designed Basilica that was constructed during the Spanish colonial era.

-The local people in Tayabas called it the Susi ng Tayabas because of its key shaped blueprint.
+The local people in Tayabas called it the Susi ng Tayabas because of its key-shaped blueprint.
 The same as most old structures in the region, the church was originally built with soft materials that are indigenous to the area.

 Later, in 1600 the church was once again rebuilt, this time using bricks.
 Unfortunately, in 1743 a major earthquake destroyed the church.
-Over the years the Basilica was repaired several more times, added to, and transformed.
+Over the years, the Basilica was repaired several more times, added to, and transformed.

-This Basilica is most famous for its key shaped architecture, and of course for the Church clock that is found on the belfry and thought to be one of, if not the oldest in all of Asia.
+This Basilica is most famous for its key-shaped architecture, and of course, for the Church clock found on the belfry and thought to be one of, if not the oldest in all of Asia.

 The clock tolls a giant bell, marking the time every hour and a half.
 In 1971 parishioners, along with Monsignor Gregorio Salvatus, who were all concerned about the ill repair of the clock, took on a project to rehabilitate the age-old clock.

 Catholics lead pilgrimages to this Basilica year after year, and many believe it is the most amazing Catholic Church they have ever seen, with good reason.

 A walking tour through the Basilica and the gorgeous grounds can be a very reverent experience, especially for devout Catholics from different parts of the country.